Does my auto insurance cover rental cars?

-Additional insurance purchased from rental companies would seem inevitable to many people when renting vehicles.
+Additional Does my auto insurance cover rental cars purchased from rental companies would seem inevitable to many people when renting vehicles.
 The payment of rental insurance involves an important detail because your existing coverage might extend to rental cars.
 Several car owners fall victim to needless rental insurance payments because their personal car insurance policies extend rental car protection.

 Is My Auto Insurance Valid for Rent A Car?
 Let’s Break It Down